iterative/terraform-provider-iterative/README.md

 To use Iterative Provider you will need to:

 - [Install Terraform 1.0+](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform)
-- Make sure you have an account with a cloud vendor of choice, and have the respective authentication credentials set as environment variables.
-Check out cloud-specific authentication method details in the [docs](<(https://registry.terraform.io/providers/iterative/iterative/latest)>)
+- Create an account with your preferred cloud compute provider and expose its [authentication credentials via environment variables](https://registry.terraform.io/providers/iterative/iterative/latest/docs#authentication)

 The Iterative Provider can provision resources with the following cloud providers and orchestrators: